-Welcome to the Degree Doctor blog - practical, honest support for qualitative PhD students.
+Welcome to the Degree Doctor blog - structured, practical guidance for qualitative PhD researchers.

-You’ll find thoughtful guidance on:
+You’ll find guidance on:

-Writing and structuring your thesis with confidence
+Structuring and writing your thesis with clarity

-Strengthening critical analysis and contribution
+Developing stronger critical analysis and contribution

-Clarifying conceptual and theoretical foundations
+Refining your conceptual and theoretical foundations

-Managing the psychological weight of a doctorate
+Managing the intellectual and psychological demands of doctoral research

-You can explore by category below, or scroll to the latest posts.
+You can explore by category below, or start with the latest posts.

 How to write a critical discussion chapter in qualitative research

 Struggling to “be more critical” in your qualitative PhD discussion chapter?
-This guide explains what critical analysis actually looks like in interpretative research, and shows you how to move from description to meaningful, theoretically informed contribution.
+This post explains what critical analysis actually looks like in interpretative research, and shows you how to move from description to meaningful, theoretically informed contribution.

 How to write a conference abstract for qualitative research